CONNECT WITH me ON INSTAGRAM

 Resources & Tips For Planning Your Trip To Bogotá

-It’s essential to note that if you’re planning to visit Bogotá during the peak seasons (January to March and July to August), it’s advisable to book your accommodation and tours well ahead of time.
+It’s essential to note that if you’re planning to visit Bogotá during the peak seasons, which are January to March and July to August, it’s advisable to book your accommodation and tours well ahead of time.

-In addition, you should book your flights a minimum of three months in advance and arrange your transfer from the Bogotá airport to your hotel when you book your flights.
+In addition, you should also consider booking your flights a minimum of three months in advance to keep your costs down.
+I would also suggest arranging your transfer from the Bogotá airport to your hotel when you book your flights.

 Here’s a handy list of resources to help you plan your holiday in Bogotá: